anthony-meza/anthony-meza.github.io/_pages/about.md

 ---
 ## About Me
 I'm a PhD candidate in the MIT-WHOI Joint Program, studying the physics of the deep ocean (> 2000 meters) using models and observations.
 My research focuses on how human-driven warming affects the deep ocean and what that means for its role in storing heat and carbon.
-Broadly speaking, I am interested in any projects that involve combining data and models (e.g., state estimation or data assimilation) to improve our understanding of the climate system.
+Broadly speaking, I am interested in any projects that involve combining data and models (e.g., state estimation or data assimilation) to improve our understanding and projects of Earth's climate.

 Before starting my PhD, I earned a B.S. in Mathematics and Data Science from the University of California, Irvine.